Vikhyat05/aionos_Rag/readme.md

 **a.
 Image Extraction & OCR**

-- Canva documents (PDFs or images) are converted to images and stored in `Data/cleaned/images/` and `Data/cleaned/images2/`.
+- Canva documents (PDFs or images) are converted to images and stored in `Data/images/` and `Data/images2/`.
 - gpt 4.1 is used to process `Data/images/`these images to extract text content for each page or section.
 - Extracted text is saved as markdown files in `Data/markdowns/`.

 **b.
 Markdown Refinement**

 - [`Data/refine.py`](Data/refine.py) (if present) or manual review is used to clean and structure the OCR-extracted markdown into chunk-friendly plain text.
-- Cleaned files are saved in `Data/cleaned/`.

 **c.
 Embedding & Vector Storage**